datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## List of lists

-As a data scientst, you'll often be dealing with a lot of data, and it will make sense to group some of this data.
+As a data scientist, you'll often be dealing with a lot of data, and it will make sense to group some of this data.

 Instead of creating a flat list containing strings and floats, representing the names and areas of the rooms in your house, you can create a list of lists.
 The script on the right can already give you an idea.